-If you have an impressions share more than 80%, you aren’t going to get much more volume of impressions.
+If you have an impression share higher than 80%, you aren’t going to get much more volume of impressions.
 Thus, you should focus more on CTR and conversion rate.
 If your impression share is less than 30% then you need to increase your average positions and get more traffic.

 RLSA (Remarketing List for Search Ads)

 I’ve saved the best for last here.
-RLSA is like a super power for the Search Network, it allows you to do bidding adjustments and exclusions based on your remarketing audiences AND Google’s similar audiences.
+RLSA is like a superpower for the Search Network, it allows you to do bidding adjustments and exclusions based on your remarketing audiences AND Google’s similar audiences.

 Anyone who has read our blog knows how we feel about quality scores.
-To summarize, you shouldn’t focus on quality score metrics over other more important metrics.
+To summarize, you shouldn’t focus on quality score metrics over other, more important metrics.

 One simple thing to check, however, is if the ads are relevant to the keywords and search terms in the ad group.
 This is something where single keyword ad groups can go a long way to helping you raise your quality score.
-That being said, focus on your conversion rates and click through rates.
+That being said, focus on your conversion rates and click-through rates.

 Make sure that your ad rotation setting in your campaigns is set to “Rotate Indefinitely” vs “Optimized”.
 When you choose the Optimized path, Google is going to decide a winner for you and stop sending traffic to your challenger ad.
 Let a human decide the results…for now.

 If you’re using Google Ads responsive ad creator, it will cover a lot of sizes for you at once–but you’ll have better control of your design if you create the various sizes individually.
-Those size are:
+Those sizes are:

-If you’ve made it this far, bravo, we’ve covered a lot of points to check in your account.
-These next items are things you can review that may not be critical to the success of your campaign, but are good house cleaning nonetheless.
+We’ve covered a lot of points to check during your Google Ads audit.
+These next items are things you can review that may not be critical to the success of your campaign, but they’re good for overall account hygiene.

 If you’re directly managing the account, you probably don’t care about this information at all.
-If you’re auditing an agency or employee then this becomes a very interesting report to look at.
+If you’re auditing an agency or employee, however, this is a very interesting report to look at.